alliefleming/yellowco.co/_posts/2016-03-24-yellow-conference-2016-you-coming.markdown

 <p>[expand title="ALEXIS JONES</p>
 <p><em>Writer.
 Speaker.
 Activist.</em>" tag="p"]</p>
 <div>
-<p class="p1"><em><span class="s1">Leveraging her entertainment background as a vehicle to empower youth, Lex launched I AM THAT GIRL, and quickly became an internationally recognized speaker, media personality, activist, and author.
+<p class="p1"><em> Leveraging her entertainment background as a vehicle to empower youth, Lex launched I AM THAT GIRL, and quickly became an internationally recognized speaker, media personality, activist, and author.
 She has established herself as a thought leader for her generation and an expert on Gen Y. Recently, after being asked to speak to the 18 most influential high school quarterbacks in the country for an ESPNU TV show called Elite 11, she transitioned into empowering young women through the empowerment of young men.
 Lex is working to broaden the narrow definition of &ldquo;manhood&rdquo; and instill in young men the importance of respecting the girls and women in their lives.
 Her program, ProtectHer, is aimed at just that.
-She has spoken around the world, most recently bringing her ProtectHer program to the locker rooms at University of Washington, University of Florida, UCLA, USC, and more.</span></em></p></p>
+She has spoken around the world, most recently bringing her ProtectHer program to the locker rooms at University of Washington, University of Florida, UCLA, USC, and more. </em></p></p>
-<p class="p1"><em><span class="s1">She has been featured as one of AOL&rsquo;s MAKERS along with Oprah Winfrey, Hilary Clinton, Ellen DeGeneres and Sheryl Sandberg.
-She was highlighted as an Ambassador for L&rsquo;Oreal&rsquo;s new STEM initiative, for Secret&rsquo;s &ldquo;Mean Stinks&rdquo; anti-bullying campaign, listed as one of DELL&rsquo;s #Inspire 100 List, Fast Company&rsquo;s &ldquo;Female Trailblazers,&rdquo; ESPN&rsquo;s &ldquo;Pop Culture&rsquo;s Top Ten,&rdquo; and recently as a Profiles in Power winner from Austin Business Journal.</span></em></p></p>
+<p class="p1"><em> She has been featured as one of AOL&rsquo;s MAKERS along with Oprah Winfrey, Hilary Clinton, Ellen DeGeneres and Sheryl Sandberg.
+She was highlighted as an Ambassador for L&rsquo;Oreal&rsquo;s new STEM initiative, for Secret&rsquo;s &ldquo;Mean Stinks&rdquo; anti-bullying campaign, listed as one of DELL&rsquo;s #Inspire 100 List, Fast Company&rsquo;s &ldquo;Female Trailblazers,&rdquo; ESPN&rsquo;s &ldquo;Pop Culture&rsquo;s Top Ten,&rdquo; and recently as a Profiles in Power winner from Austin Business Journal. </em></p></p>
 <p class="p1">FIND MORE OF ALEXIS&nbsp;HERE:</p><br />
 <a href="http://alexisjones.com/" target="_blank">alexisjones.com</a>&nbsp;/ <a href="https://twitter.com/missalexisjones" target="_blank">Twitter</a> / <a href="https://www.instagram.com/missalexisjones/" target="_blank">Insta</a></p>
 <p>[/expand]</p>